Mythbusters

 • does not permit children to have a legally recognised relationship with their parents - only the biological one.
 This causes all sorts of practical problems for hundreds of families with schools and hospitals as well as around guardianship, access and custody.
 In the worst case, it could mean that a child is taken away from a parent and put into care on the death of the biological parent.

-• does not recognize same sex couples' rights to many social supports that may be needed in hardship situations and may literally leave a loved one out in the cold.
+• does not recognise same sex couples' rights to many social supports that may be needed in hardship situations and may literally leave a loved one out in the cold.

 • defines the home of civil partners as a "shared home", rather than a "family home" , as is the case for married couples.
 This has implications for the protection of dependent children living in this home and also means a lack of protection for civil partners who are deserted.